zilliztech/claude-context/docs/getting-started/quick-start.md

 <details>
 <summary><strong>Augment</strong></summary>

-To configure Code Context MCP in Augment Code, you can use either the graphical interface or manual configuration.
+To configure Claude Context MCP in Augment Code, you can use either the graphical interface or manual configuration.

 #### **A. Using the Augment Code UI**